-Study of peculiar grammatical and syntactical problems that confront native Spanish speakers.
+This course includes study of peculiar grammatical and syntactical problems that confront native Spanish speakers.
 Topics include spelling, accentuation, theme writing.
 Those who take this course are normally required to complete the language requirement (if any) by taking SPA 112 course or higher.
 This course fulfills one semester of the foreign language requirement or can be taken for elective credit.
 3 lecture hours per week.
 3 credit hours.